AjinkyaSalunke22/CRED-Fintech-Investment-Tracking-Feature/README.md

 ## Stay Connected

-Stay updated with the latest news, updates, and features by following us on [Twitter](https://twitter.com/cred_fintech) and [LinkedIn](https://www.linkedin.com/company/cred-fintech).
+Stay updated with the latest news, updates, and features by following us on [LinkedIn](https://www.linkedin.com/in/ajinkyasalunke22).
 Join our community and be part of the journey towards financial empowerment!